 The Friendship Grange, Lodge 1414 was established in April 1935.

-The war years (1941-1945) included many young men from the Friendship Community and several lost their lives fighting for our country.
+The war years (1941-1945) included many young men from the Friendship Community, and several lost their lives fighting for our country.

 By 1942 the Friendship High School students were bussed to Granger to complete their education.
-Grammar school students remained at Friendship until 1958; then, they too were sent to Granger.
+Grammar school students remained at Friendship until 1958; they were also sent to Granger.
 Parts of the large Friendship school building were moved to Granger, but the smaller building, which had become the lunchroom and the principal's office, became a community center.
 Elections were held there, and the building also served as a meeting place for the fanners and homemakers.

 The historian for the Friendship Community was Stacy Mikulencak Labaj (1903-1977).
 She spent many years on the Williamson County Historical Commission.
 Her taped oral histories included many early residents of the area.
 Some of her tapes are at the Center for American Histories at the University of Texas, and some of her material is at the Institute of Texas Culture in San Antonio.